Center for Entrepreneurship

 - To further the understanding, growth and development of family-owned businesses in central Illinois.

 - To familiarize students with the distinct opportunities and challenges presented in family businesses.

-Bruce Sommer is currently a visiting instructor in the Department of Management and an Executive-in-Residence at the Center for Entrepreneurship.
+Bruce Sommer is the Director of Economic Development & Innovation in the Department of VC Academic Affairs and an Executive-in-Residence at the Center for Entrepreneurship.

-Ranjan Karri is an Associate Professor of Management and his teaching and research interests are in the areas of Entrepreneurship, Family Business, Strategic Management and Business Ethics.
+Ranjan Karri is the Professor & Chair of Management and his teaching and research interests are in the areas of Entrepreneurship, Family Business, Strategic Management and Business Ethics.